 Martial Arts is a bit of a paradox; you study self defense hoping you’ll never have to use it.
 And for most of us, we will never have to use our training in a life and death situation.
 However, sometimes confronting great violence – and even death – is unavoidable.
-Such is true for one […]
+And such is true for […]

 I usually don’t openly criticize other teachers – especially those in the same art.
 Sure I have my own opinions, but I don’t pretend to be an expert in all things.
 There might be something someone is showing that I just don’t understand yet.
 But every once in a while, I run into something so […]

 The other night I was at a get together for a friend’s birthday.
 While there, one of my long time friends brought up that he was thinking of getting a gun, but was unsure of what to get.
 I am a gun advocate, and own several.
 “What do you think?
 Should I get a revolver […]

 Due to the current political climate and what is happening across our nation, we think everyone should start learning self defense.
 Here we’re going to identify the statistics that make a strong case for a rise in hate speech, our rights of free speech, and how to defend yourself from hate.
 The Rise of Hate […]